History of Sparta: Persian Wars

-Battle of Marathon

 After hearing a plea for help from Athens who were facing the Persians at Marathon in 490 BC, Sparta decided to honor its laws and wait until the moon was full to send an army.
 As a result, Sparta's army arrived at Marathon after the battle had been won by the Athenians.

-Battle of Thermopylae
+Thermopylae

 In the second campaign, conducted ten years later by Xerxes, Sparta faced the same dilemma.
 The Persians inconveniently chose to attack during the Olympic truce which the Spartans felt they must honor.
 Other Greek states which lacked such scruples were making a major effort to assemble a fleet – how could Sparta not contribute on land when others were doing so much on sea?
 The solution was to provide a small force under Leonidas to defend Thermopylae.
 However, there are indications that Sparta's religious scruples were merely a cover.
 From this interpretation, Sparta believed that the defense of Thermopylae was hopeless and wished to make a stand at the Isthmus, but they had to go through the motions or Athens might ally itself with Persia.
 The loss of Athens's fleet would simply be too great a loss to the Greek resistance to be risked.
 The alternative view is that, on the evidence of the actual fighting, the pass was supremely defensible, and that the Spartans might reasonably have expected that the forces sent, would be adequate.

 In 480 BC, a small force of Spartans, Thespians, and Thebans led by King Leonidas (approximately 300 were full Spartiates, 700 were Thespians, and 400 were Thebans; these numbers do not reflect casualties incurred prior to the final battle), made a legendary last stand at the Battle of Thermopylae against the massive Persian army, inflicting very high casualties on the Persian forces before finally being encircled.
-From then on Sparta took a more active share and assumed the command of the combined Greek forces by sea and land.
-The decisive victory of Salamis did not change Sparta's essential dilemma.
-Ideally, they would wish to fight at the Isthmus where they would avoid the risk of their infantry being caught in the open by the Persian cavalry.